Migrants are not overrunning U.S. border towns, despite the political rhetoric

 Cuellar, a centrist Democrat in a district that includes counties that went for Trump in 2020, has been a critic of Biden on immigration, admonishing administration officials about paying too much heed to activists.
 Those same community organizers have long criticized the congressman for excluding or refusing to meet with them on these issues.

-Cuellar has had Border Patrol officials embedded in his Washington office and at last week’s roundtable invited their union leaders and local elected officials but just one representative of the immigrant advocacy community, Sister Rosemary Welsh of the Mercy Ministries of Laredo.
+Cuellar has had Border Patrol officials embedded in his Washington office and at last week’s roundtable invited their union leaders and local elected officials, along with three advocates for immigrants.

-Cuellar said that when his office analyzed CBP apprehension data, the difference in the average number of people agents encountered annually under the Obama and Trump administrations, was small.
-The monthly numbers varied but, he said, policies under both presidents failed to deter migration overall.
+Cuellar said that when his office analyzed CBP apprehension data, the difference in the average number of people agents encountered annually under the Obama and Trump administrations was small.
+The monthly numbers varied, but he said policies under both presidents failed to deter migration overall.

-“Democrats look at the push factors and Republicans focus on the pull factors,” Cuellar said.
+“Democrats look at the push factors, and Republicans focus on the pull factors,” Cuellar said.
 “But the policies have had little overall impact.
 They keep coming.”

 Covid complications

-There are real concerns about the spread of coronavirus from migrants but cities such as Brownsville and McAllen have tried to mitigate the risk through grants and relationships with organizations such as Catholic Charities to test most, if not all, families who are released by federal authorities.
+There are real concerns about the spread of the coronavirus from migrants, but cities such as Brownsville and McAllen have tried to mitigate the risk through grants and relationships with organizations such as Catholic Charities to test most, if not all, families who are released by federal authorities.
 Border Patrol is not currently testing.

-As the Biden administration ended the Migrant Protection Protocols that sequestered thousands of asylum seekers in Mexico for months, Brownsville Mayor Trey Mendez has directed city staff to test families arriving at the city’s downtown bus station.
+As the Biden administration ended the Migrant Protection Protocols that sequestered thousands of asylum seekers in Mexico for months, Brownsville Mayor Trey Mendez has directed city workers to test families arriving at the downtown bus station.
 Those who test positive are instructed to isolate in hotels.
 Travelers who test negative sit in an outside waiting area away from the main terminal for their buses.
 The positivity rate has hovered around 5 percent.

-“Brownsville is not seeing a crisis,” said Mendez, adding the city is testing about 75 to 100 people a day who board buses to other U.S. cities to join relatives.
+“Brownsville is not seeing a crisis,” said Mendez, adding that the city is testing about 75 to 100 people a day who board buses to other U.S. cities to join relatives.
 “We haven’t even gotten close to being overwhelmed.”

-City officials and nonprofit organizations can’t force families to stay in the hotels but Darling, the McAllen mayor, said so far no one they track has left isolation prematurely.
+City officials and nonprofit organizations can’t force families to stay in the hotels, but Darling, the McAllen mayor, said no one they track has left isolation prematurely so far.

 “We tell them if they want to leave on our buses, they need to follow our rules,” he said.

 The city has spent nearly $200,000 of taxpayer money it hopes will be reimbursed by the federal government, but Abbott’s rejection of Federal Emergency Management Agency funding from the Biden administration will complicate matters for localities.

 Darling said his city is full of compassionate people, and they are doing the rest of the country a favor in taking care of migrant families on the front end of their journeys.

 Along the border, faith organizations, local emergency managers and immigration advocates say they have learned from previous surges how best to coordinate.
-They are preparing to receive flights and buses full of asylum seekers, mostly recently released families with small children, to ease capacity issues that critics say the Department of Homeland Security officials should have anticipated.
+They are preparing to receive flights and buses full of asylum seekers, mostly recently released families with small children, to ease capacity problems that critics say Department of Homeland Security officials should have anticipated.

-Coronavirus restrictions have put capacity limits on shelters run by community organizations on the U.S. side of the border, but so far the numbers are not at 2019 levels, said Pastor Michael Smith of the Holding Institute in Laredo.
-Shelters and temporary detention facilities operated by the U.S. Health and Human Services’ contractors, however, are over capacity.
+Coronavirus restrictions have put capacity limits on shelters run by community organizations on the U.S. side of the border, but the numbers so far are not at 2019 levels, said Pastor Michael Smith of the Holding Institute in Laredo.
+Shelters and temporary detention facilities operated by U.S. Health and Human Services contractors, however, are at or over capacity.

 But without more orderly intervention, the numbers could overwhelm.
 The Biden administration plans to deploy FEMA to the border to help with the migration surge as the administration tries to quickly scale up space to temporarily hold and process migrants and unaccompanied children — many between the ages of 13 and 17.

-Note: Correction: A previous version of this article stated that Rep. Henry Cuellar (D-Tex.) only invited one representative of the immigrant advocacy community to a roundtable to discuss the crisis at the border.
-He invited three.